Difficulty: Medium, Asked-in: Facebook, Microsoft, Amazon, Morgan Stanley, Walmart, Flipkart, Hike, Zoho

 return max(leftMaxSum, rightMaxSum, crossingMaxSum)

-For simplifying the analysis, we assume that input size n is a power of 2, and T(n) is the time complexity of finding the max subarray sum.
-To calculate the overall time complexity, we need to add the time complexities of the divide, conquer, and combine parts.
+Suppose T(n) is the time complexity of finding the maximum subarray sum using divide and conquer approach.
+To calculate the overall time complexity, we need to add the time complexities of the divide, conquer, and combine steps.

-Space complexity is equal to the size of recursion call stack, which depends on the height of the recursion tree.
-At each stage, input size decreases by 2, so the height of recursion tree will be O(logn).
+Space complexity is equal to the size of the recursion call stack, which depends on the height of the recursion tree.
+At each stage, the input size decreases by 2, so the height of the recursion tree will be O(logn).
 Space complexity = O(logn).
 Think!

-Let’s take an array maxSumEnding[] of size n, where maxSumEnding[i] denotes maximum subarray sum ending at index i.
+Suppose we take an array maxSumEnding[] of size n, where maxSumEnding[i] denotes the maximum subarray sum ending at index i.
 If we know the maxSumEnding[i - 1], we can easily calculate the maxSumEnding[i].
-Here are some insights:
+Here are the insights:

-This problem falls under dynamic programming because we store the solution of sub-problems and solve the larger problem using the solution of smaller sub-problems.
+Finally, to get the maximum subarray sum of the whole array, we return the maximum value stored in the array maxSumEnding[].
+This problem falls under the dynamic programming category because we store the solution of sub-problems and solve the larger problem using the solution of smaller sub-problems.

 int findMaxSubarraySum(int X[], int n)